 The shortcomings in the current state of viewability measurements are causing the rising demand for better metrics.
-The most popular complaint towards the present viewability measurement practices is that they do not give enough weightage to time.
+The most popular complaint about the present viewability measurement practices is that they do not give enough weightage to time.
 More and more buyers and sellers want to consider time while making decisions.
 So, ‘time-in-view’ is gradually gaining traction in the industry.

 So, what are the defects in the current evaluation processes?
 Why is time important in viewability?
-How is the industry using the time metric and how can you adopt it?
+How is the industry using the time metric, and how can you adopt it?
 We’ll answer all the questions in this post.

 Table of Contents

 The media business is based on attention.
 You trade your audience’s attention for the advertiser’s marketing budget.
 The advertiser buys attention so he can sell his products to your audience.
 The advertiser uses an ad as a tool or a medium to convert attention into a sale.

 So, if the ads bring a lot of sales from the attention you sold, then you become a preferred supplier (publisher).
 Since your supply (ad inventory) is effective for the advertiser, you can command a premium (high CPM) for it.

 The industry knows that the buyers seek the inventory with high potential to convert the ads into sales.
 So, what kind of inventory can do that?
 The first requirement would be that the ad should reach in front of the users to catch their attention.
 As per the latest reports, around 70% of the ads are viewable at the global level.

 70% might be a huge improvement from the close to 50% viewability during the last decade but many critics still believe that viewability does not ensure quality impressions.
 Why?
 Because they don’t agree with the definition of a viewable impression.